top of page

 membership

-If your company/organisation is interested in joining,
+If your company/organisation is interested in joining this new Initiative stage,

 please have a look at our Membership Kit:

-Full membership – open to branded goods manufacturers and retailers only / 20.000 EUR for 3rd project year (January 2023 – December 2023)
+Full membership – open to branded goods manufacturers and retailers / 20.000 EUR for project year 1&2 (Q1 2025 – Q4 2026)

-outlining the governance and membership structure, meeting and voting rules as well as the anti-trust statement
+HolyGrail 2.0 Charter outlining the governance and membership structure, meeting and voting rules as well as the anti-trust statement

 For further information: circularpackaging2030@aim.be